LiangZuoting/Unity-HoverAnimatorDemo/README.md

 # Unity-HoverAnimatorDemo
-a unity component applying a scale animator to ui when ray enters and exits
+an unity component applying a scale animator to ui when ray enters and exits